 Other Parenting Styles

-As well as the four major parenting styles that we’ve already outlined previously, there are many other styles that parents can employ when bringing up their child.
+As well as the major four parenting styles that we’ve already outlined previously, there are many other styles that parents can employ when bringing up their children.

 When deciding on the parenting style you wish to adopt, it’s wise to consider the impact it will have on your children in later life.
 Although it’s important to choose a style that suits you, you must ensure that your child can form secure attachments to you, which will ultimately set them up for a positive and prosperous future.

-The most effective parenting style, as stated by Diana Baumrind herself, is the Authoritative style.
+The most effective parenting style, as stated by developmental psychologist Diana Baumrind herself, is the Authoritative style.

 The combination of guidance, support, and rules which are enforced, are all strong elements that enable a child to grow into the greatest version of themselves.

-Children who have been brought up with the authoritative parenting style are more likely to achieve academic success, as well as having success within their career.
+Children who have been brought up by authoritative parents are more likely to achieve academic success, as well as success in their careers.

 Parenting Styles: The Bottom Line

-As you can see, there is a huge range of different parenting style — all of which have their pros and cons.
+As you can see, there is a huge range of different parenting styles—all of which have their pros and cons.